 This labour of love has taken Michael 33 years to complete.
 It was started in 1979 and was finally completed in 2012.
 The mosaic measures 64 metres (210 feet) and weights approximately 350 kilograms (770 lbs.)

-Scene 1 and scene 190 are verses that give clues to the puzzles encoded throughout the mosaic.
-There are over 50 Alphametic style puzzles encoded throughout the mosaic.
+Puzzles: Scene 1 and scene 190 are verses that give clues to over 50 Alphametic style puzzles encoded throughout the mosaic.

 Michael Linton was a textile technician by trade and between 1985 and 2016 was in business with his wife Gillian as a knitwear manufacturer and retailer.
 In 1999 Michael and Gillian were recognized by the Guinness Book of Records as having the “World’s Largest Jersey” and in 2012 received the Guinness World record for the “World’s Largest Steel Mosaic.”